-It was stirring stuff, but it wasn't the whole story.
-I didn't just want my students to make the world a better place so that I could retire in comfort.
+This is stirring stuff, but it isn't the whole story.
+I don't want my students to make the world a better place so that I can retire in comfort.
 I want them to make it a better place because it's the great adventure of our time.
-Just think: a hundred and fifty years ago, most societies still practiced slavery.
+Two hundred years ago, almost every society in the world practiced slavery.
 A hundred years ago, when my grandmother was young, she wasn't legally a person in Canada.
-Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could---and did---order electroshock therapy to "cure" homosexuals.
+Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could and did order electroshock therapy to "cure" homosexuals.
 Yes, there's still a lot wrong with the world, but look at how many more choices we have than our grandparents did.
 Look at how many more things we can know, and be, and enjoy.
 And most importantly, look at how many other people can too.

 This didn't happen by chance.
 Every time we buy one brand of running shoe rather than another or take ten minutes to vote we are choosing one future over another.
 Every time we help someone do something they couldn't do before, we are giving them more choices and more control over their own life.
 The world doesn't get better on its own.
 It gets better because we make it better: penny by penny, vote by vote, and one lesson at a time.